How to Turn On or Off File History in Windows 11

 What is File History?

-File History in Windows 11 is a built-in tool that automatically saves copies of your important files, like documents and pictures, so you can get them back if they’re lost or damaged.
+Ever worried about losing important files?
+File History in Windows 11 is a built-in tool that automatically saves copies of your documents and pictures, giving you peace of mind if something gets lost or damaged.

 Learn more about backing up and restoring files on Microsoft Support